TOP

 Day 1: Arrival

-You are met at the airport, assisted, and transferred to your hotel where you get ready before experiencing Bamako by night with your tour guide.
-Overnight at Azalai Grand Hotel.
+You are met at the airport, assisted, and transferred to your hotel, where you will prepare before experiencing Bamako by night with your tour guide.
+Overnight at Azalaï Grand Hotel.

 Day 2: Bamako

-Wake up at any time in the morning and start the tour of Bamako.
-Today you will explore the capital city of Bamako situated on the Niger, one of Africa's greatest rivers.
-Start at Point G and a panoramic view of the city; visit the National Museum, the city market, and the recycling market.
+Wake up at any time in the morning and begin your tour of Bamako.
+Today, you will explore the capital city of Bamako, situated on the Niger River, one of Africa’s greatest rivers.
+Start at Point G for a panoramic view of the city, then visit the National Museum, the city market, and the recycling market.

 Mali is a country of many tribal peoples, each with its own exuberant styles of clothing and jewelry.
 There is nowhere better to see this colorful diversity than in the streets and markets of Bamako.

-Bamako has a large art and craft center where sculptors, weavers, leather workers, jewelers, and metal workers exhibit their wares and skills.
+Bamako has a large arts and crafts center where sculptors, weavers, leatherworkers, jewelers, and metalworkers exhibit their wares and skills.
 One area of the market is devoted entirely to traditional African medicines.
-Here you'll find the freshly shrunken heads of birds, monkeys, and crocodiles, along with lizard skins and other gruesome treatments.
+Here you will find freshly shrunken heads of birds, monkeys, and crocodiles, along with lizard skins and other traditional treatments.
 Overnight in Bamako.

 Meals Included: Breakfast